Peoria Nursing Home Abuse Attorneys

 Nursing home abuse lawyer

+Unpredictable circumstances of physical or mental incapacitation, advancing age, or the inability to care for one’s self often means placement into a long-term nursing home care facility may be the only solution.
 Placement into a nursing home is often a traumatic experience for the resident and his or her family members.
 For the resident to suffer physical or emotional injuries attributable to abuse and/or neglect is unimaginable.

-What Is Nursing Home Neglect?
+What Is Nursing Home Abuse and Neglect?

-When a facility fails to provide or willfully withholds appropriate medical care, psychiatric treatment or rehabilitation, nourishment, assistance with daily living activities, or personal care, and the resident suffers mental or physical harm as a result, a nursing home neglect case may arise.
+When a facility fails to provide or willfully withholds appropriate medical care, psychiatric treatment or rehabilitation, nourishment, assistance with daily living activities, or personal care, and the resident suffers mental or physical harm as a result, a nursing home abuse or neglect case may arise.

 Common Types of Nursing Home Abuse and Neglect Cases

-Our nursing home abuse attorneys see a wide range of nursing home neglect and abuse cases, and several types of injuries are common in nursing home neglect claims.
+Our injury attorneys see a wide range of nursing home neglect and abuse cases, and several types of injuries are common in nursing home injury claims.
 Some injuries are unimaginable and so severe that they may constitute negligence per se.
 Negligence per se applies if the mere existence of such an injury could constitute negligence.

-Common types of nursing home abuse and neglect cases our injury law firm sees include, but are not limited to:
+Common types of nursing home abuse and neglect cases our law firm sees include, but are not limited to:

 Bedsores

+When bedsores appear, it is a major red flag that something isn’t right with your loved one’s nursing home care.
+Bedsores can develop while a resident is lying in bed, sitting in a wheelchair, or is otherwise immobile.
 Bedsores are very painful and can take many months to heal.
 Some bedsores never heal.
 Without proper treatment, severe infections and other complications can develop.
 In the most serious cases, complications from inadequately treated bedsores can be fatal.

 Falls